I Was Only 19: Certifications

-Covers and Parodies
+Covers and parodies

 When the song was first released, Rick Melbourne, a breakfast radio announcer, produced a parody version of the song, including the lyrics "God help me, she told me she was sixteen".
-Australian country singer John Williamson recorded a live version as "Only 19" and released it on his 1984 vinyl LP, The Smell of Gumleaves (rereleased in 1996 as a CD under the title Home Among the Gum Trees).
+Australian country singer John Williamson recorded a live version as "Only 19" and released it on his 1984 vinyl LP, The Smell of Gumleaves (re-released in 1996 as a CD under the title Home Among the Gum Trees).

 The song's and album's producer, Trevor Lucas, performed his version as a member of his United Kingdom-based group Fairport Convention at the 1985 Cropredy Festival.
 On the show Fast Forward, Gina Riley, in character as Eleanor LaGore, performed a swing version of the song.

 The song was covered by Australian Army Band The Lancer Band in 2015 in the lead up to ANZAC Day.
 The cover gained positive widespread attention in the media.
 It differed from most covers as it was performed by soldiers and sung by a female soldier.

-In 2005, Australian hip-hop group The Herd released a cover of the song, which was voted in at #18 in the 2005 Triple J Hottest 100 playlist and was certified Gold by the Australian Recording Industry Association (ARIA) in 2023.
+In October 2005, Australian hip-hop group The Herd performed a cover of the song for Triple J's Like a Version, which was voted in at number 18 in the 2005 Triple J Hottest 100 playlist and was certified Gold by the Australian Recording Industry Association (ARIA) in 2023.
+A studio recording of the cover, featuring additional vocals from John Schumann, was included on the 2006 reissue of the band's third studio album, The Sun Never Sets.

 The song plays a symbolic role in the 2006 book World War Z by Max Brooks.

-After COVID-19 had hit Australia, several musicians created a parody of the song, realising the lyrical similarity of "I was only 19" and "It was COVID-19" as well as the shared macabre nature of both topics.
-Among the most prominent versions were Keir Nuttall's parody and a parody by an artist known as BOADZ.
+After COVID-19 had hit Australia, several musicians created their parody of the song, realising the lyrical similarity of "I was only 19" and "It was COVID-19" as well as the shared macabre nature of both topics.
+Among the most prominent versions were Keir Nuttall's parody and one by an artist known as BOADZ.
 Understandably, while the nature of the parodies got a polarised response, the dark humour did not sit well with Schumann, who contacted Nuttall with a request to take down the parody.
 Nuttall honoured Schumann's request.
 The BOADZ parody remains on Facebook, however.

-"I explained that I was uncomfortable about the parody because first of all it's a sacred song, to Vietnam vets particularly, and other returned servicemen and women," Schumann said.

-"But also the fact is that a lot of Vietnam vets are quite old now and a lot of them have compromised health.

-"This virus, as we know, is likely to be very, very serious for people who are old and otherwise sick."
+"I explained that I was uncomfortable about the parody because first of all it's a sacred song, to Vietnam vets particularly, and other returned servicemen and women," Schumann said, "But also the fact is that a lot of Vietnam vets are quite old now and a lot of them have compromised health.
+This virus, as we know, is likely to be very, very serious for people who are old and otherwise sick."